-Note that permissiveness doesn't encourage self-discipline because the child doesn't feel a need to stop herself.
-Setting a limit with understanding, so that your child is WILLING to accept it, is what helps your child develop self-discipline.
+Note that permissiveness doesn't encourage self-discipline either, because the child doesn't feel a need to manage herself.
+Setting a limit with understanding in the context of a trusting supportive relationship, so that your child is WILLING to accept the limit, is what helps your child develop self-discipline.

 There's a common misconception, popularized by Pam Druckerman in Bringing Up Bébé; that kids in France learn better self-control than American kids because they're trained early to wait for their parents' attention and to follow rigid schedules.
 But Mischel never conducted the Marshmallow test with French kids, so there's no evidence that they'd do better on it than American kids.
 And there are no studies asserting that French adults are more self-disciplined than American adults.
 In fact, there's no research showing that either French kids or adults have better self-control than anyone else.

-We also know that rigid schedules are the opposite of responsive parenting, and that responsive parenting is associated with healthier emotional development, so at least that part of Druckerman's theory doesn't hold up against well-established science.
+We also know that rigid schedules are the opposite of responsive parenting, and that responsive parenting is associated with healthier emotional development, and that emotional intelligence is associated with self-regulation -- so at least that part of Druckerman's theory doesn't hold up against well-established science.

 But I do think Druckerman is partly right about the skill of "waiting."